• Skip to main content

 “Why get an ADHD / autism diagnosis just to get a label?”

-Read the longer answer“Why get an ADHD / autism diagnosis just to get a label?”
+Explore the answer“Why get an ADHD / autism diagnosis just to get a label?”

 coping strategies diagnosis identity self-image support